What is a Podcast?

 - As we mentioned above, podcasts are incredibly inexpensive.
 They cost virtually nothing to produce and deliver, so along with e-Learning they can save you significant amounts of money on employee training costs.

-- There are inherent efficiency and portability that can be very appealing.
+- Their inherent efficiency and portability that can be very appealing.
 Employees are busy, and training managers are always looking for ways to reduce the amount of time they spend on training while maximizing effectiveness.
 Podcasts speak to that need, and they can be taken on-the-go, so employees can train while they’re in the car, on the train or anywhere really.

 - You can archive podcasts to establish a valuable training library over time that employees can access at any time.